United States of Africa: Demographics

 The proposed federation would have the largest total territory of any state, exceeding the Russian Federation.
-It would also be the third most populous state after India and China, and with a population speaking an estimated 2,000 languages.
+It would also be the most populous state surpassing India and China, and with a population speaking an estimated 2,000 languages.

 In fiction

 In the fictional Star Trek universe, the United States of Africa exist as part of the United Earth Government.
 Commander Nyota Uhura hails from Kenya, within the United States of Africa; Geordi La Forge's home city, Mogadishu in Somalia, is in the African Confederation (it is unknown whether they are intended to be the same organization).

 In the fictional Halo universe, the United States of Africa exist as a nation of the Unified Earth Government, within the United Nations Space Command.

 Arthur C. Clarke's 1987 science fiction novel 2061: Odyssey Three features the formation of a United States of Southern Africa.

 The 2006 French-Beninese film Africa Paradis is set in the United States of Africa in the year 2033.

 The 1990s cartoon Bots Master has a United States of Africa, and its President is one of the few people who believe that Ziv "ZZ" Zulander is not a terrorist.

 In Kodwo Eshun's Further Considerations on Afrofuturism (2003), a team of United States of Africa (USAF) archaeologists from the future attempt to reconstruct 20th-century Afrodiasporic subjectivity through a comparative study of various cultural media and artefacts.